jupegarnica/tepi/README.md

 # Options:

--w, --watch         Watch files for changes and rerun tests.
+* -w, --watch         Watch files for changes and rerun tests.
--t, --timeout       Set the timeout for each test in milliseconds.
+* -t, --timeout       Set the timeout for each test in milliseconds.
 After the timeout, the test will fail.
--f, --fail-fast     Stop running tests after the first failure.
+* -f, --fail-fast     Stop running tests after the first failure.
--d, --display       Set the display mode. (none, minimal, default and full)
+* -d, --display       Set the display mode. (none, minimal, default and full)
                             none: display nothing
                             minimal: display only final result
                             default: display list results and errors
-                            full: display all requests and responses -h, --help         output usage information
+                            full: display all requests and responses
+* -h, --help         output usage information
+*   , --init      create example.http test file

 # Examples:

 `httest`
 > Run all .http in the current directory and folders. (same as httest ./**/*.http)

 `httest test.http ./test2.http`
 > Run test.http and test2.http